plivo/plivo-go/README.md

 ### To Install Beta release

-1. In the terminal, using the following command, create a new folder called **test-plivo-beta**.
+1. In terminal, using the following command, create a new folder called **test-plivo-beta**.

     ```
-    mkdir test-plivo-beta
+    $ mkdir test-plivo-beta
     ```

 	**Note:** Make sure the new folder is outside your GOPATH.